shinopill/TWEB_projet_1/README.md

 ## Why should I try it ?

-Are you looking for compatible coworkers ?
+Are you looking for some compatible coworkers with your coding skills ?

-Do you want an excuse to code with your crush  ?
+Do you want an excuse to work with your crush  ?

 Do you need some guidance in your life ?